Why Dogs Bite

-Many experts believe that inadequately socialized dogs may exhibit a greater fear towards others.
+Experts believe that inadequately socialized dogs may exhibit a greater fear of others.
 This socialization often needs to take place in the first 14 weeks of a dog’s life.
 A dog’s fear is often displayed by aggressive behavior and may result in an attack or bite.

 Why Dogs Bite: Male Dominant

 Un-neutered males are often more aggressive than female dogs.
 Studies have shown that over 70% of all dog bite attacks were by male dogs who are more territorial and may bite to establish dominance or to establish themselves as the “leader of the pack”.
 This behavior can be controlled by neutering your pets and/or through dog training.